googlefonts/fontations/docs/codegen-tour.md

 parent data, and which would implement the record getters, but deref to the record otherwise....
 I'm really not sure.

+### <a id="arrays"></a> arrays

+Arrays of scalars, offsets, and records occur frequently in the spec.
+How we represent these arrays in codegen depends on what we know about the size of the contents the array.
+There are essentially three cases:

+- if the contents of an array have a fixed uniform size, known at compile time, then we represent the array as a rust slice: `&[T]`.
+This is true for all scalars (including offsets) as well as the majority of records.
+- if the contents of an array have a uniform size, but the size can only be determined at runtime, we represent the array using the [`ComputedArray`][] type.
+  This requires the inner type to implement [`FontReadWithArgs`][], and the array itself wraps the raw bytes and instantiates its elements lazily as they are accessed.
+- finally, if an array contains elements of non-uniform sizes, we use the [`VarLenArray`][] type.
+This requires the inner type to have a leading field which contains the length of the item, and this array does not allow for random access; an example is the array of Pascal-style strings in the ['post' table][pstring].
+The inner type must implement the implement the [`VarSize`][] trait, via which it indicates the type of its leading length field.

 ### <a id="flags-and-enums"></a> flags and enums